apacheignite/documentation/basic-concepts/maven-setup.md

   ]
 }
 [/block]
-However, in many cases may wish to have more dependencies, for example, if you want to use Spring configuration or SQL queries.
+However, in many cases, you may wish to have more dependencies, for example, if you want to use Spring configuration or SQL queries.

 Here are the most commonly used optional modules:
   * ignite-indexing (optional, add if you need SQL indexing)